swich11/item-sorter/README.md

 ## **Moveit Setup Instructions**
 To calculate robot arm trajectories MoveIt is used.
-It is built in it's own directory.
+It is built in its own directory.
 To build:

 1. Install Dependencies <pre>sudo apt install python3-rosdep
 sudo rosdep init